Book Online

 🔐 Security: Which Door Is Safer?

-uPVC doors also offer good security and are Secure by Design but are more lightweight and less robust under attack.
+uPVC doors also offer good security and are Secured by Design but are more lightweight and less robust under attack.
 Locks can be upgraded, but the door itself offers less resistance to intruders.

 🕰️ Durability & Longevity